2000s energy crisis: End of the crisis

 By the beginning of September 2008, prices had fallen to $110.
 OPEC Secretary General El-Badri said that the organization intended to cut output by about 500000 oilbbl a day, which he saw as correcting a "huge oversupply" due to declining economies and a stronger U.S. dollar.
 On 10 September, the International Energy Agency (IEA) lowered its 2009 demand forecast by 140000 oilbbl to 87.6 Moilbbl a day.

-As many countries throughout the world entered an economic recession in the third quarter of 2008 and the global banking system came under severe strain, oil prices continued to slide.
+As countries throughout the world entered an economic recession in the third quarter of 2008 and the global banking system came under severe strain, oil prices continued to slide.
 In November and December, global demand growth fell, and U.S. oil demand fell an estimated 10% overall from early October to early November 2008 (accompanying a significant drop in auto sales).

 In their December meeting, OPEC members agreed to reduce their production by 2.2 Moilbbl per day, and said their resolution to reduce production in October had an 85% compliance rate.

 Petroleum prices fell below $35 in February 2009, but by May 2009 had risen back to mid-November 2008 levels around $55.
 The global economic downturn left oil-storage facilities with more oil than in any year since 1990, when Iraq's invasion of Kuwait upset the market.

 In early 2011, crude oil rebounded above US$100/bbl due to the Arab Spring protests in the Middle East and North Africa, including the 2011 Egyptian revolution, the 2011 Libyan civil war, and steadily tightening international sanctions against Iran.
 The oil price fluctuated around $100 through early 2014.

 By 2014–2015, the world oil market was again steadily oversupplied, led by an unexpected near-doubling in U.S. oil production from 2008 levels due to substantial improvements in shale "fracking" technology.
 By January 2016, the OPEC Reference Basket fell to US$22.48/bbl – less than one-sixth of its record from July 2008 ($140.73), and back below the April 2003 starting point ($23.27) of its historic run-up.
 OPEC production was poised to rise further with the lifting of Iranian sanctions, at a time when markets already appeared to be oversupplied by at least 2 million barrels per day.